top of page

 saturnv1 low res.jpg

 Imagine going up into space powered by 5 Saturn V engines capable of propelling you at over 15,000 miles an hour.
 Before man could take a giant leap, who fashioned the spacesuits?
 Ever wonder how those space suits were made.
-Here is an interesting piece.
+Here is an interesting piece, of the contribution the American woman made to the flexible astronaut space suits--it meant life or death for men in space (courtesy of CBS Sunday Morning).
 Here is another bit of history on the man who helped save Apollo 11.
 And, a million thanks to Amy S. Teitel and Vintage Space.

 A Giant Leap proport.jpg